dfinity/motoko/doc/md/reference/style.md

 ### Conventions

--   The name of functions returning a value should describe that value (as a noun).
+-   The name of functions returning a value should describe that value.

     Avoid redundant `get` prefixes.